2019 Whakaari / White Island eruption: Responses

+Academia

 Ray Cas, a professor emeritus from Monash University, and past president of the International Association for Volcanology and Chemistry of the Earth's Interior, published comments about the disaster through the Australian Science Media Centre, claiming that the incident was "a disaster waiting to happen".
 He felt that the island was too dangerous to allow the daily tour groups that visited.

+Political

 Prime Minister Jacinda Ardern said that "the scale of this tragedy is devastating".
 On 10 December, Ardern met emergency services personnel who responded to the incident.
 The local member of Parliament Anne Tolley stated that the town of Whakatāne was shattered by the disaster and their thoughts were with the victims and their families but did not rule out that the tours would continue due to the disaster occurring.
 Tolley claimed the tours were "iconic" and a "centrepiece of the town's tourism".

 Australian Prime Minister Scott Morrison stated that "This is a very, very hard day for many families whose loved ones have been caught up in this terrible, terrible tragedy" and announced that an Australian Federal Police forensic team was sent to New Zealand to assist.
 The Australian Parliament House also lowered its flags at half-mast.

+Coroner's inquest

+In December 2019, coronial inquiries were launched into 19 of the 22 people who died during the Whakaari/White Island eruption on 9 December.
+However, these were postponed due to WorkSafe's criminal prosecution against several parties under the Health and Safety at Work Act 2015.
+Following the resumption of this criminal prosecution in March 2024, Coroner Marcus Elliott resumed coronial inquiries into the deaths caused by the 2019 eruption and launched two inquiries in relation to people who had died overseas.
+The first phase commenced at the Whakatāne District Court on 3 October before relocating to Auckland on 6 October.
+It lasted between six and eight weeks, and covered several issues including the events of 9 December 2019, the emergency response, issues relating to those survivors who were left on the island, their medical treatment, the timing, causes and locations of the deaths.
+The first phase of the inquest heard testimony from survivors, a helicopter pilot and a police officer.

+The second phase is scheduled to take place in Auckland in 2026.
+It is expected to cover matters preceding the eruption of 9 December including regulatory oversight of tours to Whakaari, risk mitigation, possible action following risk increases, communication of risk and recommendations.